uvarc/rc-website/content/userinfo/omero/overview.md

 instructions for installing and using the plugin can be found in OMERO's online documentation:
 [https://help.openmicroscopy.org/imagej.html](https://help.openmicroscopy.org/imagej.html).

-An introduction with example scripts that demonstrate the basic concepts of writing Fiji scripts to interact with the OMERO database are described in our [workshop materials](https://workshops.rc.virginia.edu/lesson/fiji-scripting/).
+An introduction with example scripts that demonstrate the basic concepts of writing Fiji scripts to interact with the OMERO database are described in our [tutorial ](https://learning.rc.virginia.edu/workshops/fiji-omero/).

 ## MATLAB and Python
 You can install packages to connect to OMERO with MATLAB or Python.
 These packages include